-It seems as though every time you turn on the news, there is another incident of aggressive driving or so-called “road rage” in North Texas.
-According to AAA, 9 out of 10 drivers report that aggressive driving is a threat to their personal safety.
+It seems like every time you turn on the news, there is another incident of aggressive driving or so-called “road rage” in North Texas.
+According to the AAA Foundation for Traffic Safety, 9 out of 10 drivers believe aggressive driving is a threat to their personal safety.
 Additionally, 8 million drivers have reported getting out of their car to confront another driver or bumped another car on purpose.
 While there is no law in Texas that uses the term “road rage,” many of the acts associated with road rage can result in criminal charges.

 What is Road Rage?